ohnorobo/ChocoKanji/README.md

 A Japanese Hershey SVG font for use with pen plotters.

+To use the font, download the file choco_kanji.svg

 ## Inspiration

 I wanted a simple Japanese Hershey SVG font I could use with my pen plotter, but wasn't able to find one.
 This font contains Kanji from KanjiVG and Katakana/Hirigana from Dr Hershey.